 A conditional loan approval means that the Underwriter has signed-off on the parameters of the loan and most of the documentation, but still needs a few more items before fully approving the borrower for the loan.

-The processing team contacts you to review the conditional approval mortgage and discuss any additional required items, as well as any ancillary documents that are needed to finalize the loan.
+The processing team contacts you, the borrower, to review the conditional approval and discuss any additional required items, as well as any ancillary documents that are needed to finalize the loan.
 This documentation can include, but is not limited to:

 * The completed appraisal (or updates to the existing report)